ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/aboutjugger.md

 ## Get Involved!

 Jugger is a growing sport with passionate communities across the globe.
 Whether you want to cheer from the sidelines or grab a boffer and join a team, there’s a place for you.
-Feel free to join the Arizona Jugger League community via the official Discord server [here](https://discord.gg/eeFq873Br6).

 To connect with the Jugger community in the United States, the National Jugger Alliance Discord server can be found [here](https://discord.gg/jNC5TzkVm7).